 The Bye and Bye doesn’t look much from the road but it is surprisingly interesting once you get to experience the inside.
 The interior design is a hipster (I am just about too old to know what that is!).
 The bar has a cool setup with a lot of outdoor seating both in the front and back as well as an open-air dining room, which I assume has some sort of window that will close it off in bad weather.

 The bar has the laid-back Portland feel to it with tattooed bartenders and limited table service.
 We love people watching and there was much to see and enjoy in this place.
 The decor is very eclectic and it took a few minutes to take everything in.

-The menu at the bye and bye is influenced by Southern style cooking and is simple yet delicious.
-They offer a decent selection of bowls, sandwiches, and entrees—like spaghetti or chili pie—are all available for under ten bucks.
-As usual we decided to order two main course and split them.
+The menu at the bye and bye is influenced by Southern-style cooking and is simple yet delicious.
+They offer a decent selection of bowls, sandwiches, and entrees—like spaghetti or chilli pie—are all available for under ten bucks.
+As usual, we decided to order two main courses and split them.
 To wash our food down we ordered a very tasty pint of porter.

 We settled for the BBQ Brussel Bowl with BBQ tofu, brussels sprouts and brown rice.
 For an extra $1 we added avocado.
-For our second entree we went with the Chili Pie which was made up of a vegan chili, fritos, onions, Tofutti sour cream, non-dairy cheese and nutritional yeast.
+For our second entree, we went with the Chili Pie which was made up of vegan chilli, Fritos, onions, Tofutti sour cream, non-dairy cheese and nutritional yeast.

 You cannot get simpler food than this!
 Gourmet it is not!